Skip to main content

 Installing and configuring kde-builder

 Source code for KDE software lives on KDE Invent.
-But before you can work on it, you'll need to set up a development environment: a set of tools that allows you to access and edit the source code, compile it into a form that the computer can run, and deploy it to a safe location.
-To accomplish these tasks, you will need to enter commands using a terminal program, such as KDE's Konsole.
+Before you can work on it, you'll need to set up a development environment: a set of tools that allows you to access and edit the source code, compile it into a form that the computer can run, and deploy it to a safe location.
+To accomplish this, you will need to enter commands using a terminal program.

 If you're a visual learner, we also provide useful video tutorials.

 The tool we will be using here for setting up a development environment and building KDE software is kde-builder.
 It will let you set up your development environment and compile applications on Linux and FreeBSD.
-Repo README with basic usage
+You can find out more about it in its repository and the README.

 Why kde-builder?